dacharyc/prfocus-website/content/en/docs/pull-requests/inactive-prs.md

 - For business reasons, work on the PR is paused
 - Many other reasons

-In these cases, you may still care about the eventual outcome of the PR, but it becomes clutter sitting around in your regular repositories while no activity is occurring.
-So you may not want to **Stop Watching** or **Ignore** a PR, but may want to get it out of your way.
+In these cases, you may still care about the eventual outcome of the PR, but it becomes clutter sitting around in your regular repository dashboards while no activity is occurring.
+You may not want to **Stop Watching** or **Ignore** a PR, but may want to get it out of your way.

 This is the case that **Inactive PRs** solves.

 ## Inactive PRs Dashboard

 After some interval, a PR that hasn't had updates moves to the **Inactive PRs** Dashboard.
-This is simply a list of PRs that have become inactive.
+This dashboard is a list of PRs that have become inactive.

 ![Screenshot showing the Inactive PRs Dashboard with a list of full-width PR Summary rows](/images/inactive-prs.png)